Connected (Stereo MC's song): Chart performance

+"Connected" entered the top 10 in Austria, Sweden and Switzerland and the top 20 in Belgium, Finland and the United Kingdom.
+In the latter country, the single peaked at number 18 during its second week on the UK Singles Chart, staying there for two weeks.
+Additionally, "Connected" peaked within the top 30 in France and the top 60 in the Netherlands, while on the Eurochart Hot 100, it was a top-40 hit, reaching number 36 in January 1993.
+On the European Dance Radio Chart, it peaked at number four in November 1992.

+Outside Europe, the song reached number seven on the Canadian RPM Dance chart while peaking at number 32 on the RPM 100 Hit Tracks chart and number seven on the RPM Adult Contemporary chart.
+In the US, "Connected" reached number 15 on the Cash Box Top 100 while peaking at number 20 on the Billboard Hot 100.
+It also charted on the Billboard Maxi-Singles Sales chart, the Billboard Modern Rock Tracks chart, the Billboard Top 40/Rhythm-Crossover chart, and the Billboard Top 40/Mainstream chart.
+In Australia and New Zealand, the song peaked at numbers 24 and 47, respectively.

 Impact and legacy

-Paste ranked "Connected" number eight in their list of "25 Awesome One-Hit Wonders of the 1990s" in 2011.
+Melody Maker ranked "Connected" number 19 in their list of "Singles of the Year" in December 1992, naming it "the grooviest single of the year."
+Same month, NME ranked it number 16 in their list of "Singles of the Year".
+Paste ranked it number eight in their list of "25 Awesome One-Hit Wonders of the 1990s" in 2011.
 In 2014, the track was ranked number 322 in the German magazine Musikexpress list of the "700 Best Songs of All-Time".
 The Daily Telegraph ranked it number 34 in their "Top 50 Dance Songs" list in 2015.
 American entertainment company BuzzFeed ranked "Connected" number 82 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
 ThoughtCo ranked it number 65 in their list of "The Best 100 Songs from the 1990s" list in 2018.
 An editor, Bill Lamb, remarked that the song "is propelled by a catchy but downbeat atmospheric brand of hip-hop."

 Use in other media

 The song appears in the movie Saving Silverman as well as Hackers.
 It has also been used in commercials promoting the USA Network's program Burn Notice, and by The Carphone Warehouse.

-"Connected" was used in the reveal trailer of the upcoming video game Crime Boss: Rockay City.
+"Connected" was used in the reveal trailer of the 2023 video game Crime Boss: Rockay City.

+The song was used by Android as music for the #GetTheMessage campaign, which was used to encourage Apple to adopt Rich Communication Services to their IPhones, and drop SMS messaging, to improve messaging across Android and iOS, and remove the infamous "Blue Bubble".

+The song is also used in commercials of the Bulgarian telecom operator Yettel.

 Music video

 The accompanying music video for "Connected" was directed by Matthew Amos.

+The video was nominated for Best Dance Video at the 1993 MTV Video Music Awards.